-In our opinion, the Cambridge University Endowment Fund's financial statements:
+In our opinion, the financial statements of Cambridge University Endowment Fund (the "Fund"):

-- give a true and fair view of the assets and liabilities of the Trust as at 30 June 2019 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law, the Investment Funds sourcebook and the Trust Deed.
+- give a true and fair view of the financial position of the Fund as at 30 June 2020 and of the net revenue and the net capital gains of its scheme property for the year then ended; and - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law), the Investment Funds sourcebook and the Trust Deed.

-We have audited the financial statements, included within the Report and Financial Statements (the "Annual Report"), which comprise: the balance sheet as at 30 June 2019; the statement of total return, the statement of change in net assets attributable to unitholders and the statement of cash flows for the year then ended; the distribution tables; and the notes to the financial statements, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Report and Financial Statements (the "Annual Report"), which comprise: the balance sheet as at 30 June 2020; the statement of total return, the statement of changes in net assets attributable to unitholders and the statement of cash flows for the year then ended; the accounting policies; and the notes to the financial statements.